johnstevenson/wprs-api/docs/output.md

 # Output data

-The output data returned from all endpoints is a PHP array which can be encoded to JSON.

-It is referred to as an `output_array` throughout the documentation, but described as a JSON object.
+The output data returned from all endpoints is a PHP array, which can be encoded to JSON.
+It is referred to as an `output_array` throughout the documentation, but is described as a JSON object.

 This object comprises a [meta](#meta) and a [data](#data) root property: